Abara: Plot

 Another White Gauna spawns, but this time it is able to consume humans before the Bureau takes action.
-At first, they sent a squad of humans, but when this failed, they sent Nayuta to destroy the big White Gauna.
+At first, they send a squad of humans, but when this fails, they send Nayuta to destroy the big White Gauna.
 However, a humanoid White Gauna appears and duels with Nayuta.
-After a battle between the two, Nayuta wins the victory - a few seconds after fatally stabbing the White Gauna, Nayuta falls dead.
+After a battle between the two, Nayuta wins — but falls dead soon after.
 Because she is telepathically linked with her twin Ayuta, any damage sustained by Nayuta is also manifested in Ayuta.

-Meanwhile, the cop Sakijima gains information regarding the 4th Chronicle Group and the Gaunas from a colleague who was sent to talk with an old man who is in charge of the archives.
+Meanwhile, the cop Sakijima gains information regarding the fourth Chronicle Group and the Gaunas from a colleague who was sent to talk with an old man who is in charge of the archives.
 With more information, Sakijima moves to Kegen Hall for a confrontation.
 His colleague is shot down by a Kegen Hall security guard whom Sakijima then kills.
-Sakijima meets Tadohomi who is attempting to rescue her childhood friend, Denji. just as she is about to get killed by a team of Kegen Hall guards, Sakijima helps her out and they both enter the room where Denji is being held.
-Then, a revived Ayuta awakes and mutates into a White Gauna.
+Sakijima meets Tadohomi who is attempting to rescue her childhood friend, Denji.
+Just as she is about to get killed by a team of Kegen Hall guards, Sakijima helps her out and they both enter the room where Denji is being held.
+Then, a revived Ayuta awakens and mutates into a White Gauna.
 Denji fights Ayuta while Sakijima and Tadohomi flee on a helicopter.
-The successors to the 4th Chronicle Group's memories seek to activate a missile weapon they believe is capable of killing the Big White Gauna if it hits the spinal cord.
+The successors to the fourth Chronicle Group's memories seek to activate a missile weapon they believe is capable of killing the Big White Gauna if it hits the spinal cord.
 Ayuta, now a White Gauna, attacks them and Denji fights her off, which the Raven and the Skull use as an advantage.
-When the missile is primed and the Big White Gauna is in sight, the Skull is still hanging onto the missile, trying to attach the hostless black Gauna to the projectile.
+When the missile is primed and the Big White Gauna is in sight, the Skull is still hanging onto the missile, trying to attach the hostless Black Gauna to the projectile.
 Raven has no choice but to fire the missile along with him in hope of killing the Big White Gauna.

 The missile hits and the Big White Gauna falls to his death.
 However, the nuclear reactor is beginning to fail, and the Forbidden Cage appears due to insufficient energy to dimensionally shift all White Gaunas.
 A White Gauna attacks the helicopter, which crashes.
 The Stick and the Raven guide Tadohomi and Sakijima to the House storing the time machine.
 The Raven is killed by Ayuta, but Nayuta appears in the nick of time and kills her sister.
 Tadohomi and Sakijima escape into the House just as an explosion seemingly destroys Nayuta.
 With the help of the Stick, the duo activate the time machine.

 Many years later, the rest of humanity has been killed off either by the White Gaunas or by infighting.
 The world is an empty landscape, and lush greenery has taken over the House's rooms.
 Tadohomi and Sakijima run out of the House and look up into the sky.

-Two Black Gaunas, revealed to be Denji and Nayuta, continue to battle with the White Gaunas, stranded in a separate dimension.
+Two Black Gaunas, revealed to be Denji and Nayuta, continue to battle with the White Gaunas, who are stranded in a separate dimension.